NPoulin02/rock-paper-cisors/README.md

 rock-paper-cisors
 =================

-A little Python script game of rock, paper, cisors in a terminal
+A little Python script of the game rock, paper, cisors in a terminal